 Students are not authorized to leave school grounds by themselves at irregular times.
 For all irregular hour dismissals, it is required for the parent or the authorized individual (as listed on the student’s emergency contact information) to come in to the front office to sign the student out.
 A student will be called out to the front office upon the arrival of parent or authorized individual.
 Students may not wait in the front office for an anticipated early pick-up since valuable instruction time is often lost with parents arriving later than expected.

-- Children may not be on campus prior to that time, with the exception made for students enrolled in Creeker’s Club.
+- Children may not be on campus prior to 8:00 am, with the exception made for students enrolled in Creeker’s Club.

-- For the safety of all our students, we ask parents to remind students that prior to school beginning each morning, playground activity is limited and that general recess equipment is not permitted on the playgrounds and fields due to limited supervision.
+- For the safety of all our students, we ask parents to remind students that prior to school beginning each morning, use of the playground, field and blacktop is not permitted.
 Your cooperation is greatly appreciated for the safety of our students.

 There is no playground supervision after school hours or on weekends.
 Children are to proceed home or to their respective daycare centers immediately after school.
 Primary grade students may NOT wait on campus for upper grade siblings.
 Children may NOT play on the field, playground, or blacktop while school is still in session.
 These areas are to be reserved for the use of students participating in physical education and other school-related activities during school hours.